vippsas/vipps-woocommerce/README.txt

 * Enhancement: Display sign up fees in a better way in the Vipps app.
 Use a campaign with a price of 0,- until the next payment date.
 * Enhancement: Update item name and description in app for delayed in app updates.
 * Enhancement: Added a link to explain the various possible failure reasons.
-* Enhancement: Ability to change gateway from the admin dashboard.
+* Enhancement: Ability to change gateway from the admin dashboard, this means setting another Vipps agreement ID manually.
 This should also allow using the REST API to create a subscription.
 * Enhancement: Bring style on notices and in product tabs up to par with the Vipps e-com plugin.

 = 1.6.2 =